Modern and Medieval Languages Reading List

 The Oral Examinations in both languages count as half a paper each, in addition to the three written papers that are scheduled.
 This means that it is also imperative that you keep up your listening and speaking skills over the holidays by travelling in the countries in question, or by listening frequently to radio broadcasts (from the web), television and movies, or special linguistic tapes designed to build your skills.

 If you intend to begin a new language from scratch, please note that departments expect that you will already have covered much of the basic grammar and vocabulary on your own by the time that you arrive in Cambridge to start the MML course.
 These beginner courses move very, very quickly and if you expect to absorb from scratch the vast amount of material they present in one term, you will soon find yourself overwhelmed.

 Those students who do well in their ab initio languages are invariably those who have spent the time learning basic grammar and vocabulary before arriving in Cambridge.
 I would therefore urge you to do a language course before you arrive in October if you are doing an ab initio language and to do a longer course, or course of private study, or seek work in a country in which the language is spoken, if you are doing a gap year.
 Do get in touch if you want to discuss any of this.

 Literature and Linguistics

 In addition to the Language Papers, you will be sitting another paper in the broad areas of literature and linguistics (history, thought, film and culture of all kinds may also be included).
 Most of you will have done no linguistics and little literature in sixth form.
-You will find in the section below a set of links to Faculty information and reading lists for these papers.
+You will find at the bottom of this page a set of links to Faculty information and reading lists for these papers.

-Best wishes for the end of the year, for success in your exams and a good summer and I look forward to meeting you all again in October.
+Best wishes for the end of the year, for success in your exams and a good summer and we look forward to meeting you all again in October.